gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-And one more look at our UI
+And putting everything together, here is our full Enterprise Edition Todo App again, with all the WarpDrive components highlighted.
 -->

 ---